Overview

 Here is an article which highlights the harms of industrial agriculture on wildlife: Ordering the vegetarian meal?
 There’s more animal blood on your hands – published in Insight 2011, updated Apr 2019

-Mike Archer argues that “going vegetarian, or even vegan, to minimise animal suffering and promote sustainable agriculture, actually kills more sentient animals living in vegetable crops that livestock farmed in paddocks.”
+“going vegetarian, or even vegan, to minimise animal suffering and promote sustainable agriculture, actually kills more sentient animals living in vegetable crops than livestock farmed in paddocks”

-“Figures, published in 2011, suggest that in Australia, producing wheat and other grains results in:
+Figures, published in 2011, suggest that in Australia, producing wheat and other grains industrially may results in:

-- at least 25 times more sentient animals being killed per kilogram of useable protein
+• at least 25 times more sentient animals being killed per kilogram of useable protein

-- more environmental damage, and
+• more environmental damage, and

-- a great deal more animal cruelty than does farming red meat.”
+• a great deal more animal cruelty than does farming red meat

 Meat & Affordability